google/WebFundamentals/src/content/en/fundamentals/performance/audit/tools.md

 * Total number and weight of image files.
 * Any particularly large individual image files.
 * Image formats: are there [PNGs that could be JPEGs or SVGs](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization)?
 Is WebP used with fallbacks?
-* Are responsive image techniques (such as [srcset](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/)) used?
+* Whether responsive image techniques (such as [srcset](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/)) are used.
 * HTML file size.
 * Total number and weight of CSS files.
 * Unused CSS.
 (In Chrome, use the [coverage panel](https://umaar.com/dev-tips/121-css-coverage/).)
-* Check for problematic use of other files, such as Web Fonts (including icon fonts).
+* Check for problematic usage of other assets such as Web Fonts (including icon fonts).
 * Check the DevTools timeline for anything that blocks page load.

 If you're working from fast wifi or a fast cellular connection, test with [low bandwidth and high latency emulation](https://developers.google.com/web/tools/chrome-devtools/network-performance/network-conditions).
-Remember to test on mobile as well as desktop — your site may deliver different assets and layouts for different devices.
-You may also need to test on actual hardware using [remote debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/), not just with device simulation.
+Remember to test on mobile as well as desktop — some sites use UA sniffing to deliver different assets and layouts for different devices.
+You may need to test on actual hardware using [remote debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/), not just with device simulation.

 <div class="note">

   <p><strong>You can often use browser tools to spot problems simply by checking network responses and ordering by size.</strong></p>

-  <p>For example: the 349KB PNG here looks like it could be a problem:</p>
+  <p>For example: the 349KB PNG here looked like it could be a problem:</p>

   <figure>
     <img src="images/devtools-349KB.png" alt="Chrome DevTools Network panel showing a large file">
-    <figcaption><em>Chrome DevTools Security panel — order by size</em></figcaption>
   </figure>

-  <p>Sure enough, it turns out the image is 1600px wide, whereas the maximum display width is only 400px.
-The decompressed size is over 4MB: this is how much memory the image requires, which is a lot on a mobile phone.</p>
+  <p>Sure enough, it turned out the image was 1600px wide, whereas the maximum display width of the element was only 400px.
+Decompressed, the image needed over 4MB of memory, which is a lot on a mobile phone.</p>

-  <p>Resaving the image as an 800px wide JPEG (to cope with 400px display width on 2x screens) and optimizing with <a href="https://imageoptim.com/">ImageOptim</a> results in a 17KB file: compare the <a href="https://drive.google.com/open?id=0B9xlQg9Xpugsb0VpQldsN3YwSEE">original PNG</a> with the <a href="https://drive.google.com/open?id=0B9xlQg9XpugsTlBVNlQ1bUdQa0U">optimized JPEG</a>.</p>
+  <p>Resaving the image as an 800px wide JPEG (to cope with 400px display width on 2x screens) and optimizing with <a href="https://imageoptim.com/">ImageOptim</a> resulted in a 17KB file: compare the <a href="https://drive.google.com/open?id=0B9xlQg9Xpugsb0VpQldsN3YwSEE">original PNG</a> with the <a href="https://drive.google.com/open?id=0B9xlQg9XpugsTlBVNlQ1bUdQa0U">optimized JPEG</a>.</p>

   <p>That's a 95% improvement!</p>